1998 Notre Dame Fighting Irish football team

-The 1998 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1998 NCAA Division I-A football season.
-Led by second-year head coach Bob Davie, the Fighting Irish compiled a record of 9–3 with a loss to Georgia Tech in the Gator Bowl.
-The team played home games at Notre Dame Stadium in Notre Dame, Indiana.
+The 1998 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1998 NCAA Division I-A football season.
+In their second year under head coach Bob Davie, the Irish compiled a 9–3 record, outscored opponents by a total of 300 to 213, and were ranked No. 22 in the final AP poll and UPI polls.
+They opened the season with a victory over No. 5 Michigan but lost the following week to unranked Michigan State.
+They then won eight straight games over unranked opponents before losing to USC.
+They ended the season with a loss to Georgia Tech in the Gator Bowl.